Gluten Free Greek Yogurt Breadsticks

 - Preheat the oven to 425 degrees F (or 220C).

 - Combine flour, baking powder and salt in a large bowl.

 - Stir in greek yogurt.
 Mix well.
-(If dough is too dry, add 3-4 Tbsp of
+(If dough is too dry, add 3-4 tablespoon of

 - Roll dough out into long sticks.
 Place on a prepared baking sheet.
 (I used parchment paper).